 Ovarian low malignant potential tumor is a disease in which abnormal cells form in the tissue covering the ovary.

 The ovaries are a pair of organs in the female reproductive system.
-They are located in the pelvis, one on each side of the uterus (the hollow, pear-shaped organ where a fetus grows).
+They are in the pelvis, one on each side of the uterus (the hollow, pear-shaped organ where a fetus grows).
 Each ovary is about the size and shape of an almond.
-The ovaries produce eggs and female hormones (chemicals that control the way certain cells or organs work).
+The ovaries make eggs and female hormones.

 Anatomy of the female reproductive system.
 The organs in the female reproductive system include the uterus, ovaries, fallopian tubes, cervix, and vagina.
 The uterus has a muscular outer layer called the myometrium and an inner lining called the endometrium.